richtabor/MerlinWP/README.md

 > Note: In the example above, the `/merlin/` folder and the `merlin-config.php` file are both placed within the theme's `/inc/` folder directory location.
 >

-If you have TGMPA included within your theme, please ensure Merlin WP is loaded after it.
+If you have TGMPA included within your theme, please ensure Merlin WP is included after it.

 ### Configure Merlin WP
 The `merlin-config.php` file tells Merlin WP where the class is installed and where your demo content is located.
 It also let's you modify any of the text strings throughout the wizard.